christophercalm/personal-blog/posts/you-cant-have-fun-under-1000.md

 I think that part of the reason that I feel drawn to buying more things for hobbies or spending too much time gathering knowledge is that I want to find identity in a hobby.
 I would like to seem like I know what I am doing and find some sense of belonging in that.
 However, I need to step back and realize that buying equipment and reading doesn't make me a skater/golfer/hunter/etc and that even if it did, the enjoyment comes from doing and not buying or browsing forums.

-### What is the solution to over-consumption?
+### What is the Solution to Over-Consumption?

 Buy that "entry-level option" that will last and use it or ride it until it falls apart.
 Even better, find a used option that will lessen one's environmental impact.
 Secondly, and this is a bit more practical, get off Reddit for anything related to hobbies or minimize time spent there.
-If you need real advice, a good Facebook group in your local area may have more genuine people with real faces that whom you can make real relationships with.
+If you need real advice, a good Facebook group in your local area may have more genuine people with real faces with whom you can make real relationships with.

 Someone that I think exemplifies the attitude of consuming less and enjoying more is the channel [PathLessPedaled](https://www.youtube.com/c/PathLessPedaledTV/featured).
 Although it is a cycling-focused channel, I think that the ethos of riding with a "Party Pace" that they put forth can be generalized to other activities.
 For me, it means a redirection of focus from mini-maxing efficiency, flash gear, and competition to one focused on relationships made and the joy that comes from living a more simple life.